Tatsoskab/youtube-to-mp3/README.md

 (it doesn't matter where you save it, but adding it to the path is essential).
-If the audio you want to get is from a video in a playlist, you will need to click on share and copy the URL form there, otherwise it wont download correctly, (that does not apply for normal videos).
+If the audio you want to get is from a video in a playlist, you will need to click on share and copy the URL form there, otherwise it won't download correctly, (that does not apply for normal videos).